Mohammed84Farouk/CSE331-DSA-Project/README.md

 ## Features

 - Compressing and Decompressing files
-- Validating XML files for errors and try a way for fixing them
+- Validating and fixing XML files for errors
 - Minifying and Preitifying XML files
 - Converting XML files to JSON format
 - Representing XML files using GRAPH data structure (SNA)

 ## Building the project

-Here are the steps to build and run the project (for windows only, we didn't run the project on any other platform):
+Here are the steps to build and run the project (for Windows only, we didn't run the project on any other platform):

 1. If you don't have a compiler, follow the steps in the link below to install ``mingw64`` from ``msys2``.
 I'm using ``GNU 11.2.0``.
 Note that some old versions such as ``GNU 6.0.0`` won't generate ``Makefile`` file correctly.
 ```